d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 queries are from the
-outputs of the previous decoder layer, and the keys and values are from the Transformer encoder outputs.
+outputs of the previous decoder layer, and the keys and values are from the transformer encoder outputs.
 In the decoder self-attention, queries, keys, and values are all from the the outputs of the previous decoder layer.